Teach Enrich Empower

 In Australia, and probably many other English speaking countries, the emphasis on learning a language is more for ticking a box, rather than to attain fluency.
 But from my experience, in Germany they learn languages to become fluent and improve their job prospects later in life, not to tick a box.
 So it was not surprising to meet children of six or seven years old who were already fluent in three languages.

 5.I really didn’t know English.

-Of course, I couldn’treply, that’s just the way is it.
+Of course, I couldn’t reply, that’s just the way it is.
 So I went away and researched it and came back the next week with plenty of exercises on the differences.